AdyRock/homey-netscan/README.md

 Scan your (local) network with your homey.
 It currently only supports TCP port scans, but this can be done on an IP only basis.
 I've created this app to detect if my Xbox 360 is turned on, but really most devices can be detected by this app.
 All it requires is an IP address (and an open port).

+This app was originally developed by Terry Hendrix (<https://bitbucket.org/terryhendrix/homey-netscan/src/master/>) and worked with Homey up to version 4.
+This branch is for Homey version 5 and later.

 It's important to assign your devices a constant IP, either through a DHCP reservation or a static IP.

 ## Adding devices